To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 You’ve probably seen the ads, or maybe a neighbor’s home security yard sign caught your attention.
 Home security companies (and supposed deals) are everywhere these days!
 Unfortunately our beloved city does not have the lowest of crime rates, and if you’re here because you recently suffered a break-in, we’re sorry you had to go through such a traumatic experience.
 The good news is, armed with the right home security knowledge, you can significantly reduce your chances of a break-in recurring.

-- Runner Up: Link Interactive
+- What We Like About Link Interactive

 Do I Really Need A Home Security System?